Roman London - What Lies Beneath

 - On foot discovering the best of Roman Londinium

 Destroyed during the rebellion by Boudica during the 1st Century AD, Roman Londinium was quickly rebuilt to become a flourishing town.
 In its heyday, the city was equipped with a fort, amphitheatre, large public baths, temples and substantial commercial facilities as befitted the capital of Roman Britain.
 Linking Britain to the rest of the Roman Empire and housing the substantial treasury, Londinium remained a wealthy town although its population gradually dwindled and a large defensive wall was built to surround the town.

 Much has been discovered by excavations over the last 50 years, and the story so far is beautifully told in the Museum of London, which is adjacent to and just outside the Roman Wall.
-John Shepherd and Jenny Hall are both former Curators of the Roman galleries at the Museum of London, and give a first hand account of the latest digs and discoveries.
-Uniquely, this Study Day also gives you chance to go underground, exploring the secret Roman city hidden beneath the modern streets.
+Jenny Hall was the Roman curator in charge of the Roman Gallery and John Shepherd the former head of the Archaeological Archive, both at the Museum of London.
+Both are able to give a first-hand account of the latest digs and discoveries.

 - Expert Guide Lecturer